-When carrying out population assessments, it is important for Moore Gun Club and Roscommon Regional Game Council to use the same methods over the same area of ground and at the same time of year.
+When carrying out population assessments, it is important to use the same methods over the same area of ground and at the same time of year.
 It is always beneficial to take note of other birds and mammals during monitoring.
-Records should also be kept of all casual observations of red grouse and other species of conservation concern on the site.
+Records should also be kept of all casual observations of Red Grouse and other species of conservation concern on the site.